KZeni/Disable-WordPress-Theme-and-Plugin-Auto-Update-Emails/readme.txt

 You can simply enable this to disable these notifications.
 Deactivating the plugin then has it resume default behavior.
 A simple implementation that's quick & easy to utilize.
 Consider enabling/disabling the plugin the setting for whether or not these email notifications are disabled or not.

 Also, this does let notifications about failed updates to be delivered by default as they can be important.
-There is a "Also disable failed update email notifications" setting on Settings => General to disable update failure notifications as well, if/when there's a need for it.
+There is a "Disable failed update email notifications" setting on Settings => General to disable update failure notifications as well, if/when there's a need for it.

 = What about update failure notifications? =

-By default, notifications about failed updates will still be delivered, but there is a "Also disable failed update email notifications" setting on Settings => General to disable update failure notifications as well, if/when there's a need for it.
+By default, notifications about failed updates will still be delivered, but there is a "Disable failed update email notifications" setting on Settings => General to disable update failure notifications as well, if/when there's a need for it.

 = Looking for WordPress core version update email notifications instead/as well? =